Unlikely partners Pelosi and Cheney team up for Jan. 6 probe

 Cheney, who warned her party in an op-ed that “history is watching” in this moment, vows to seek a fourth term but has an uncertain political future.

-The poll showed 51% of Americans say they have an unfavorable opinion of Pelosi, though among Democrats it’s more favorable.
+The poll, conducted July 15-19, showed 51% of Americans say they have an unfavorable opinion of Pelosi, though among Democrats it’s more favorable.
 For Cheney, the results show her more positively rated by Democrats than Republicans.
-Among Democrats, 47% say they have a favorable view of Cheney, while 46% of Republicans have an unfavorable view.
+Among Democrats, 47% say they have a favorable view of Cheney and 20% an unfavorable view, while among Republicans, 21% have a favorable view and 46% have an unfavorable one.

 Pitney, the professor who worked for the elder Cheney decades ago in House leadership but left the Republican Party during the Trump era, said the Pelosi and Cheney bond will be one for history.